SirGarhi/garhis-grotto-foundry/docs/potion_serums.md

 # Formulae
 This is not an exhaustive list.
 If you have ideas for your own type of serum, by all means propose them to the DM.

+The cost listed represents the materials required to craft a single serum.
 ## Tier 1
 ### Nighteye Serum (25 gold)
 * Grants the drinker an additional 60 feet of Darkvision for one hour.